StarReach/Pluto-Web/README.md

 # Tech Stack

-This application is built with this following technologies:
+This application is built with the following technologies:

 1. [MongoDB](https://www.mongodb.com/) _as NoSQL Database_
 2. [Express.js](https://expressjs.com/) _for Back-end server API_